-Kurdish Forces Ask Trump to Prevent ‘Catastrophe’: Syria Update
+Turkish Warplanes and Artillery on the Attack: Syria Update

 Graham has said he would introduce a resolution to impose sanctions on Turkey jointly with Democratic Senator Chris Van Hollen.
 “Turkey must pay a heavy price for attacking our Syrian Kurdish partners.
 Senators on both sides of the aisle won’t support abandoning the one regional group most responsible for putting ISIS on its heels,” Van Hollen said.
 “Our bipartisan sanctions bill is being finalized now.”

-Turkey Says It’s Informed Various Countries Before the Operation Began (5:23 p.m.)
+Turkey Says It Informed Countries Before Ops Began (5:23 p.m.)

 Turkish defense ministry said in a tweet that the government started informing the U.S., Russia, the U.K., Germany, France, Italy, NATO and United Nations about the incursion in northeast Syria starting from 2 p.m. local time.